jasongaylord/JasonGaylord.com/_posts/2011/2011-06-30-converting-a-.net-datetime-object-to-a-javascript-date-object.md

 tags:  [archive,dotnet,javascript]
 ---

 When using a WCF or ASMX web service in ASP.NET, you might find the need to pass back a DateTime object via JSON.
-However, what you might not realize is that by passing a .NET DateTime object back to JavaScript, you'd receive an “Invalid date” script exception.
+However, what you might not realize is that by passing a .NET DateTime object back to JavaScript, you'd receive an "Invalid date" script exception.
 The data being passed back to JavaScript may resemble the following:

 ```javascript
 /Date(1315938182867-0400)/